wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Update to [2025 AdvantageScope](https://docs.advantagescope.org/whats-new)

-## Choreo

-Choreo is bundled in the installer!
-Choreo is an application for creating time optimal autonomous trajectories. :doc:`Read more here </docs/software/wpilib-tools/choreo/index>`.

 ## Elastic

 Elastic is bundled in the installer!
 Elastic is a simple and modern dashboard. :doc:`Read more here </docs/software/dashboards/elastic>`.